BlissRoms-x86/Documentation/Installation/install-from-windows-uefi-esp-64-bit.md

 *This is for the installation in the C: drive.

 **Troubleshooting:**
 For most of the issues, changing the boot flag options is answer.
 You can temperoraly edit the boot flags by press "E" when AndroidOS is highlighted.
+Usual Grub boot flags are to be used.

+HD DRM protected streaming won't work because of the Widevine L3 certification and there is nothing we can to fix it.

 <img width="572" alt="1" src="https://user-images.githubusercontent.com/19780503/225529366-8cebb14f-bc1b-4e40-8221-b2ed18f3f5ee.png">
 <img width="593" alt="2" src="https://user-images.githubusercontent.com/19780503/225529384-39102d34-c6c8-4687-9a3b-70071eaffb88.png">